ionic-team/ionic-site/docs/v2/resources/index.md

     <ul>
       <li>
         <a target="_blank" href="http://www.joshmorony.com/beginners-guide-to-getting-started-with-ionic-2/" class="title">Getting started with Ionic 2</a>
-        <p>Learn how to add performant animations to our Ionic App.</p>
+        <p>Learn how to add performant animations to your Ionic 2 App.</p>
       </li>
       <li>
         <a target="_blank" href="http://www.joshmorony.com/ionic-2-first-look-series-new-angular-2-concepts-syntax/" class="title">Ionic2 and Angualr 2 Concepts</a>
-        <p>Familiarize yourself with some of the new concepts in Ionic 2 and Angular 2</p>
+        <p>Familiarize yourself with some of the new concepts in Ionic 2 and Angular 2.</p>
       </li>
       <li>
         <a target="_blank" href="http://mcgivery.com/understanding-ionic-2-imports/" class="title">Understand Import</a>